Chin-Hui Lee: Life and career

-Chin-Hui Lee received his doctorate in Electrical Engineering with a minor in Statistics from the University of Washington in 1981, his master’s in Engineering and Applied Science from Yale University in 1977, and his undergraduate degree in Electrical Engineering from National Taiwan University in 1973.
-He started his industrial career as a Senior Research Scientist at Verbex Corporation in 1981 and later joined AT&T Bell Laboratories, Murray Hill, NJ, USA, as a Distinguished Member of Technical Staff and the Director of the Dialogue Systems Research Department.
-He joined the school of electrical and computer engineering at Georgia Institute of Technology as a full professor in September 2002 after serving as a distinguished visiting professor at the National University of Singapore’s School of Computing for one year.
+Lee received his doctorate in electrical engineering with a minor in statistics from the University of Washington in 1981, his master's degree in engineering and applied science from Yale University in 1977, and his undergraduate degree in electrical engineering from National Taiwan University in 1973.
+He started his industrial career as a senior research scientist at Verbex Corporation in 1981 and later joined AT&T Bell Laboratories as a distinguished member of technical staff and the director of the dialogue systems research department.
+He joined the school of electrical and computer engineering at Georgia Institute of Technology as a full professor in September 2002 after serving as a distinguished visiting professor at the National University of Singapore’s school of computing for one year.